Family Counseling Addiction Treatment

-The result is that the addict gets sicker and the family experiences emotional distress.
-Members of the family can even develop their own unhealthy behaviors to cope with the pain of loving an addict.
-Examples include enabling the addict by lying about their whereabouts or giving them money to avoid confrontation.
-In other cases, family members may stop speaking to their addicted loved one, allowing resentment and anger to breed.
-In some cases, a family member may turn to their own addictive behaviors like compulsive shopping or eating to cover up the emotional pain.
-For both the overall health of the family and to support recovery, family counseling is a necessary part of addiction treatment.
+As the addict’s addiction intensifies, the family experiences more distress.
+Members of the family can even develop their unhealthy behaviors to cope with addiction.
+For example, some families enable the addict by lying for them or giving them money to avoid a fight.
+Additionally, family members may stop speaking to their addicted loved ones.
+The lack of communication allows resentment and anger to grow.
+Sometimes, family members turn to their addictive behaviors, like compulsive shopping or eating, to cover up the pain.
+Generally, for the health of everyone involved, family counseling is a necessary part of addiction treatment.

-When an addict enters addiction treatment for their addiction at a reputable and legitimate drug rehab facilities, therapists know that this family component is key to promoting more success and oftentimes motivates patients to work harder on themselves.
+Above all, therapists know that the family is key to promoting success.
 Addiction therapists may recommend support groups for the family to attend, such as Al-Anon or Families Anonymous.
-The meetings are all over the country and they offer support, literature and tips for coping with a loved one in addiction as well as ways to heal, whether the addict is successful or not.
+These groups have meetings all over the country and offer support and tips for coping with a loved one in addiction.
+These groups help the family to heal, whether the addict is successful or not.

 Family sessions can also promote effective communication.
-In an addicted family system, communication might look like screaming matches or simply avoiding difficult subjects.
-Family therapy offers a neutral and safe place to communicate effectively and honesty with guidance from a professional.
-Learning assertive communication helps the addict to practice honesty and vulnerability and gives their loved ones a chance to express their feelings in a judgment-free zone.
+In an addicted family, a conversation might look like screaming matches or avoiding difficult topics.
+Family therapy offers a safe place to communicate honestly with guidance from a professional.
+Learning healthy communication helps the addict to practice honesty.
+It also gives their loved ones a chance to express their feelings in a judgment-free zone.

-In addition to improving communication and giving everyone a chance to express themselves, family therapy can help the addict and their loved one’s future.
-Oftentimes one of the biggest decisions a patient and their family will make is aftercare planning.
-It is vital to have a plan for what will happen when (and if) a patient decides to return home after treatment.
-This is important for both the addict’s recovery and the family’s healing.
+Family therapy can help patients, and loved ones plan for a healthy future.
+One of the most significant decisions a patient and their family will make is aftercare planning.
+It’s essential to have a plan for what will happen after an addiction treatment program.
 Wounds caused by active addiction may still feel fresh at this point.
-Family therapy can help ease this tension and anxiety by assisting families in creating an effective plan for post-treatment care.
-In family therapy sessions, patients and their loved ones can process fears and other emotions surrounding this issue and can set reasonable expectations and boundaries together.
+Family therapy can help ease this tension and anxiety by assisting families in creating an effective plan for aftercare.
+In family therapy sessions, patients and their loved ones can process fears and concerns and set boundaries together.